-If you have lost a loved one at sea and the cause of death was negligence, default, or a wrongful act, you may be entitled to pecuniary damages through the Death on the High Seas Act (DOHSA).
-The Act passed in 1920 as a way to provide compensation for the families of seamen killed on the job while out to sea.
-Being out to sea is always risky, and when there is negligence of default of some kind involved, it increases the risks even more.
-If your loved one died in this way, know your rights and rely on an experienced maritime lawyer to help you make a claim.
+If you have lost a loved one at sea and the cause of the incident was negligence, you may be entitled to pecuniary damages through the Death on the High Seas Act (DOHSA).
+Being out to sea is always risky, and when negligence is involved, the risks increase even more.
+If your loved one died in a qualifying maritime accident, know your rights and rely on an experienced maritime lawyer to help you make a claim.

 Get Matched with a Leading Maritime Attorney in Your Area